reactioncommerce/reaction-component-library/package/src/components/StripeForm/v1/StripeForm.md

 ### Overview

-This form is intended to be used to integrate [react-stripe-elements](https://github.com/stripe/react-stripe-elements) into a storefront project easily, with it styled to look like other Reaction Design System forms.
+This form is intended to be used to integrate [react-stripe-elements](https://github.com/stripe/react-stripe-elements) into a storefront project easily.

 ### Usage